-First released in 1975, the Career Assessment Inventory measures a person’s interest in different activities, and then matches these interests with vocational choices.
-It categorizes a test-taker’s responses in two six general themes: artistic, investigative, social, conventional, realistic and enterprising.
+First released in 1975, the Career Assessment Inventory measures a person’s interest in different activities and then matches these interests with vocational choices.
+It categorizes a subject's responses in two six general themes: artistic, investigative, social, conventional, realistic and enterprising.

-This test is fairly easy to complete; all you have to do is rate a list of 370 activities in terms of how much you like doing them.
+This test is relatively easy to complete; all you have to do is rate a list of 370 activities regarding how much you like doing them.

-This test is one of the most popular vocational assessments out in the market, and may in fact be the most popular career interest test given how it has been translated to over 25 languages.
+This test is one of the most popular vocational assessments out in the market, and may, in fact, be the most popular career interest test given how it has been translated into over 25 languages.
 It may also be one of the most credible: SDS has hundreds of empirical research validating its results.
 The SDS categorizes test-takers into the same six categories used in CAI.
-The SDS, however, is better refined in terms of norms and validity.
+The SDS, however, is better defined regarding norms and validity.
 The only downside: it may be more expensive than the rest.

 The Kuder Career Assessments is a family of career-related exams that, when taken together, provides a holistic and comprehensive picture of a person’s professional leanings.
-Under its umbrella are 3 main tools: The Kuder Interest Inventory, the Kuder Skills Assessment and the Super’s Work Values Inventory, Revised.
-The Kuder set of tests has stood the test of time, with the first 1939 version undergoing continuous updating in order to remain relevant.
+Under its umbrella are three primary tools: The Kuder Interest Inventory, the Kuder Skills Assessment, and the Super’s Work Values Inventory-Revised.
+The Kuder set of tests has stood the test of time, with the first 1939 version undergoing continuous updating to remain relevant.

 Kuder assessments are available online, and if you answer via the official website, you’ll receive a write-up of your profile that you can use to complement your CV or resume.

 This test goes beyond the typical career interest test, as it measures not just preferences but also career readiness.
-It is most commonly used among high school and college students, and had been created to balance the lack of job know-how among students and potential immaturity when it comes to making career decisions.
+It is most commonly used by high school and college students and had been created to balance the lack of job know-how among students and potential immaturity when it comes to making career decisions.

-These may just be four of the most popular vocational assessments in the market, but for sure they can set you off in the right direction when it comes to your search of the right interest test.
+These may just be four of the most popular vocational assessments in the market, but for sure they can set you off in the right direction when it comes to your search for the proper interest test.